scalameta/scalafmt/docs/configuration.md

 ## Disabling or customizing formatting

+### `Search state exploded`

+If this exception occurs, you can try increasing limits for the following parameters, globally or using any of the options further in this section:

+- `runner.maxStateVisits`
+- `runner.optimizer.maxVisitsPerToken`

 ### For code block

 There is a possibility to override scalafmt config for a specific code with